ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

     words you deliver code to REPL session.
 Pry, unlike IRB, can create a REPL session around your existing code.(3)

+    To install pry run `gem install pry` command.

 **Useful Commands:**

-`pry` - launches a pry session
+`pry` - launches a pry session in your shell.

-`require "pry"` - used at the top of the file to import pry into the file
+`require "pry"` - used at the top of the file to import pry into the file.

-`binding.pry`- used to stop execution and enter pry console
+`binding.pry`- used inside file to indicate where execution will enter pry.

+*while in pry console*:

-`help` - list various keywords, aliases and commands with descriptions
+`help` - list various keywords, aliases and commands with descriptions.

-`exit` - in a loop, moves up one iteration or executes until next binding.pry statement or exits Pry session
+`exit` - in a loop, moves up one iteration or executes until next binding.pry statement or exits Pry session.

-`exit-program` or `exit!` or `!!!` - exits the program immediately
+`exit-program` or `exit!` or `!!!` - exits the program immediately.

 NOTE: Pry offers a lot of what IRB offers and quite a bit more.
 Arguably, one